DataGeekIT/SQL-code---stock-overview/README.md

-# ERP-Data-Queries-Repository - INVENTORY - SUPPLY CHAIN
+# Queries-Repository - INVENTORY - SUPPLY CHAIN

 This repository contains SQL queries for retrieving data from an ERP system, specifically related to transaction records.
 The queries extract information such as item details, warehouse transactions, order-related data, transaction types, and business partner information.